 From the Oklahoma Council for Online Learning Excellence communication committee: Would you like future copies of our Oklahoma Online Higher Ed Newsletter sent directly to your email address?
 If so, please add your email to our subscription list by filling out this form.

 Planning ahead?
-Join Creative Commons in one of the 10-week online courses in open licensing, open practices and the ethos of our shared, digital commons.
+Join Creative Commons in one of the online courses in open licensing, open practices and the ethos of our shared, digital commons.
 And, get CC-Certified as an expert in open licensing!

 Courses include readings, quizzes, discussions, and practical exercises to develop learners’ open skills.
 Participants get personalized engagement with expert facilitators and copyright lawyers in the field, and offer a 1:25 (max) ratio of facilitators to course participants.